-Bids were made to the DfT as part of all three stages of the Restoring Your Railway Ideas Fund for funding to develop a feasibility study for the reinstatement of the former line from Barnstaple to Bideford.
-The group ACE (Atlantic Coast to Exeter) Rail, supported by Bideford town council, has been investigating and campaigning for the reinstatement of the line and service.
+The group ACE (Atlantic Coast to Exeter) Rail, supported by Bideford Town, Torridge District and North Devon councils has been investigating and campaigning for the reinstatement of the line and service since it was established in 2021.

 The route was mentioned in a nationwide new stations study in 2009 by the Association of Train Operating Companies, which concluded that it was likely to have a Benefit-Cost-Ratio of less than one at the time.